 Before we talk about how to take body measurements, we need to discuss why we take body measurements.

-We are going to show you exactly how to take correct body measurements and start tracking your weight loss (or gain) much more accurately.
+Here’s how you can take correct body measurements and start tracking your weight loss (or gain) much more accurately:

 - You first need to find a flexible measuring tape, that will allow you to curve it around your body easily.
 A standard measuring tape will not work!

 - When measuring, do not pull the tape too tightly.
 Keep it level across your skin.
 Or, use the digital one linked above for ease of use.

 - Always take your measurements at the same time of day and under the same conditions to ensure consistency.

 To get a better understanding of how your body is changing, we do body measurements in 7 places to best track your progress:

 - Chest – Measure around your chest and back

 - Arms – Measure across the largest part of your bicep

 - 2″ Above the belly button